andybluey/andybluey.github.io/_posts/2019-3-8-Reverse-Engineering.md

 Reverse engineering processes from tech companies that lead the way in growth and conversion is a little hobby of mine when I get some spare time.

 I've been reverse engineering things for years.
-With my role as an analyst I did it A LOT (I figured out how much fuel Qantas was going to use in a year), it's also very helpful when you're learning to program / code.
+With my role as an analyst I did it A LOT (I used it to figure out how much fuel Qantas was going to in the coming year), it's also very helpful when you're learning to program / code.

 **Why?**